-(866) 224-8892 for FreeStyle (by Abbott) or visit www.ChooseFreeStyle.com use order code U2L65MBU
+(866) 788-9618 for TrueMetrix (by Trividia) no order code is needed

-(888) 883-7091 for One Touch (by LifeScan) or visit www.OneTouch.orderpoints.com use order code 739WDRX01
+(888) 883-7091 for OneTouch (LifeScan) or visit www.OneTouch.orderpoints.com use order code 739WDRX01

 If you don't want to use one of the Fund's free glucometers, you have to pay the full cost of the glucometer up front.
-You may submit a claim under the medical benefits for the glucometer, but you may not be reimbursed for the full amount (see the cost-sharing required for durable medical equipment on page B-5).
+You may submit a claim under the medical benefits for the glucometer, but you may not be reimbursed for the full amount (see the cost-sharing required for durable medical equipment see page B-5).